aditiramadwar/8-Puzzle/README.md

  2. [copy](https://docs.python.org/3/library/copy.html) : Library used to implement changes in parent node to generate child nodes

 ## 2. Run the code
 i.
-Define the start node state in the start_node.txt.
+Define the start node state in the data/start_node.txt.
 Edit the node in a row-wise fashion Example:Edit the start_node.txt file as:

     1 5 2